 That data can be wirelessly transmitted to the SensrTrx application and within a few hours, Ol’ Faithful can be happily singing machine analytics with the rest of the line.

 SensrTrx Talks to Complex PC-based Machine Controllers (So You Don’t Have To)

 One popular CNC machine tool builder advertises that its customers have read/write access to 6,000 data points.
 Another boasts that its machinery contains up to 60 embedded sensors, able to monitor everything from the spindle temperature to how much power is being drawn on the axis motors.

 Like the chatty Cathy in the buffet line, these complex machine tools use a PC-based control spewing thousands of data points from the many different embedded sensors monitoring pressure, temperature, for different parts of the machine (spindle speed anyone?).
 In other words, way too much information for a plant-level operational dashboard.

 Since most of that is overkill for what you need to do, we’ll show you only the data you need and spare yourself the custom development you’d require to get it yourself.

 Don’t Forget Your Operator Data!

-When you’re able to view downtime and performance by line, shift and operator for instance, machine and sensor data within the right context will provide you deep insights into your overall plant’s performance.
+When you’re able to view downtime and performance by line, shift, and operator, for instance, machine and sensor data within the right context will provide you deep insights into your overall plant’s performance.

 To add to this, we also set-up and configure manual input from your operators and users into the application.
 This will allow your people to add data about downtime reasons or quality commentary (e.g. good product vs. bad product).
 We’re one of the few manufacturing analytics applications offering this so we can provide you with deep visibility and a more holistic view of the plant floor than you have now.

-Or reach out to us and schedule a custom demo here.
+Interested in learning more?
+Reach out to us and schedule a custom demo here.